-On November 7, 2023, the Company entered into (i) an Agreement and Plan of Merger (the "AFT Merger Agreement") with Apollo Senior Floating Rate Fund Inc., a Maryland corporation ("AFT"), AFT Merger Sub, Inc., a Maryland corporation and a direct wholly-owned subsidiary of the Company ("AFT Merger Sub"), and, solely for the limited purposes set forth therein, the Adviser, and (ii) an Agreement and Plan of Merger (the "AIF Merger Agreement" and, together with the AFT Merger Agreement, the "Merger Agreements") with Apollo Tactical Income Fund Inc., a Maryland corporation ("AIF"), AIF Merger Sub, Inc., a Maryland corporation and a direct wholly-owned subsidiary of the Company ("AIF Merger Sub"), and, solely for the limited purposes set forth therein, the Adviser.
+On November 7, 2023, the Company entered into (i) an Agreement and Plan of Merger (the "AFT Merger Agreement") with Apollo Senior Floating Rate Fund Inc., a Maryland corporation, AFT Merger Sub, Inc., a Maryland corporation and a direct wholly-owned subsidiary of the Company ("AFT Merger Sub"), and, solely for the limited purposes set forth therein, the Adviser, and (ii) an Agreement and Plan of Merger (the "AIF Merger Agreement" and, together with the AFT Merger Agreement, the "Merger Agreements") with Apollo Tactical Income Fund Inc., a Maryland corporation, AIF Merger Sub, Inc., a Maryland corporation and a direct wholly-owned subsidiary of the Company ("AIF Merger Sub"), and, solely for the limited purposes set forth therein, the Adviser.
 The Merger Agreements provide that, subject to the terms and conditions set forth in the applicable Merger Agreement, at the effective time of such merger, AFT and AIF will, through a two-step merger process, merge with and into the Company, with the Company continuing as the surviving company.
-Each of the Company's Board of Directors, and AFT's and AIF's board of directors, including all of the respective independent directors, in each case, on the recommendation of special committees comprised solely of certain independent directors of the Company or AFT and AIF, as applicable, have approved the applicable Merger Agreement and the transactions contemplated thereby.
-Consummation of the Mergers, which is currently anticipated to occur in the first half of 2024, is subject to certain closing conditions, including requisite approvals of the Company's, AFT's and AIF's stockholders and certain other closing conditions.
-For more information on the Mergers, please see "Management's Discussion and Analysis of Financial Condition and Results of Operations - Recent Developments."
+Each of the Company's board of directors (the "Board"), and AFT's and AIF's board of directors, including all of the respective independent directors, in each case, on the recommendation of special committees comprised solely of certain independent directors of the Company or AFT and AIF, as applicable, approved the applicable Merger Agreement and the transactions contemplated thereby.
+The Company's stockholders approved the necessary proposal related to the mergers of AFT and AIF with and into the Company at a special meeting of stockholders held on May 28, 2024.
+AFT and AIF received stockholder approval of the necessary proposals related to their previously announced mergers with and into the Company at the AFT and AIF special meetings of stockholders reconvened on June 21, 2024.
+On July 22, 2024, the Company completed its acquisition of AFT and AIF.
+For more information on the mergers, please see Note 13 "Mergers with AFT and AIF" to our consolidated financial statements included in this Annual Report.

 Apollo Investment Management, L.P. (the "Investment Adviser" or "AIM") is our investment adviser and an affiliate of Apollo Global Management, Inc. and its consolidated subsidiaries ("AGM").
-The Investment Adviser, subject to the overall supervision of our Board of Directors, manages the day-to-day operations of and provides investment advisory services to the Company.
+The Investment Adviser, subject to the overall supervision of our Board, manages the day-to-day operations of and provides investment advisory services to the Company.